Marlboro Township, New Jersey: 40% Green

-In June 2009, Marlboro Township Municipal Utilities Authority (MTMUA) deployed a 900 kW solar power array from Sharp that will enable the MTMUA to meet nearly 40% of its electricity needs with emissions-free solar-generated power.
+In June 2009, Marlboro Township Municipal Utilities Authority deployed a 900 kW solar power array from Sharp that will enable the MTMUA to meet nearly 40% of its electricity needs with emissions-free solar-generated power.
 This is considered one of the largest of its kind in the East.
 This solar energy system will reduce New Jersey CO2 emissions by more than 4200000 lb annually; SO2 emissions by 28000 lb; and NO2 emissions by 18000 lb., as well as eliminating significant amounts of mercury.
 Additionally, Marlboro has been recognized as a Cool City by the Sierra Club.
 Marlboro is the 10th Monmouth County municipality to be named a Cool City.

 Preston Airfield

 Marlboro had an airport, Preston Airfield, which opened in 1954 and was in operation for almost 50 years.
 The airport was opened by Rhea Preston on his farm and consisted of two runways, one was 2400 ft as well as airplane hangars.
 It obtained a paved runway before 1972.
 In 1974, the airport had approximately 100 planes, 8 of which are used for air instruction.
 It won many awards and in 1974 was cited by the state Aviation Advisory Council as the "best maintained" airport.
 In 1975, the airport was given Planning Board approval to expand with 21 additional hangars and add an 840 square foot operations building.
 Exact records are not known as to when it changed its name to Marlboro Airport.
 The Garden State Art Center was known to have used the airport to fly in entertainers such as Jimmy Buffett, Jon Bon Jovi, and Howard Stern for performances.
 Planning board records reflect the intention to make this change in 1976.
 The NJ department of Transportation provided $4.8 million to expand Preston Airport.
 In 1979, the airport was described as having a single runway 2200 ft long.
 The airport was used for private aviation (Fixed wing as well as helicopters) as well as having a private school for flying instruction.
 In 2000, the airport was purchased by Marlboro Holdings LLC owned by Anthony Spalliero who closed it with the intent to redevelop the airport into housing.
-To foster the case for redevelopment, Spalliero donated land holdings he had near the airport to the township Board of Education, which was used to develop the Marlboro Early Learning Center, a school specialized for kindergarten classes.
-Following a $100,000 pay-off to former Mayor Matthew Scannapieco the planning board used the distance to the new school as justification to close the airfield citing a reference to a fatal plane crash in 1997.
+To foster the case for redevelopment, Spalliero donated land holdings he had near the airport to the township board of education, which was used to develop the Marlboro Early Learning Center, a school specialized for kindergarten classes.
+Following a $100,000 pay-off to former mayor Matthew Scannapieco the planning board used the distance to the new school as justification to close the airfield citing a reference to a fatal plane crash in 1997.
 Part of the airport has now been developed into Marlboro Memorial Cemetery which now borders the defunct airfield.
 The other part of the airfield has been absorbed into the Monmouth County Park System.